w3f/polkadot-wiki/docs/learn/learn-guides-staking-pools.md

 ## Pool Creation with Polkadot-JS

 !!!info
     You easily create a pool using the [Polkadot Staking Dashboard](../general/dashboards/staking-dashboard.md#pools).
-See [this article](how-to/create-nomination-pool.md#how-to-create-a-pool) for more information.
+See the [dashboard documentation](https://docs.staking.polkadot.cloud/en/nomination-pools#creating-a-pool-5-step-wizard) for more information.

 The depositor calls the `create` extrinsic, setting the administrative roles and transferring some funds to the pool to add themselves as the first member.
 As stated above, the depositor must always